Abdifatah98-code/Survy-app/README.md

 1- make .env file for the root of application example -> index.js, .env

-2-make nmp i
+2-make ( npm i ) command // or // (npm install)

-to run application
+  To run application use

-use
 3- npm start  // or // node index.js

       -- feel free